-Promotes Indigenous and cultural safety and is one of the first university programs in Canada to do so.
-Initiated a research project called Indigenous Knowledge in Nursing: Coyote's Teaching.
-The school expects to enhance its teaching and learning environments so Indigenous students feel welcome and non-Indigenous students are more culturally aware.
+Promoting Indigenous and cultural safety, the School of Nursing has one of the first university programs in Canada to do so.
+As well as initiating a research project called Indigenous Knowledge in Nursing: Coyote's Teaching, the school expects to enhance its teaching and learning environments so Indigenous students feel welcome and non-Indigenous students are more culturally aware.